davidralphlewis/binaryephemera/_notes/Editing-A-Poem.md

 Here are some ideas and techniques if you are stuck on rewriting a poem.

 Remember that the whole point of editing is to edit through someone else's eyes.
 You need to not be in love with the poem.
-Use [[Time-as-an-editor]].
+Use [[Time-is-an-editor]].

 Also remember [[all-art-is-subjective]], [[Each-poem-Is-New]]. [[Focus-on-Process-not-the-end-goal]]